Admission to practice law: England and Wales

 Trainees will often work at the same time as studying in order to acquire practical skills.
 The courses can be undertaken at a college, university or through an open learning programme.
 The courses are open to graduates and non-graduates.
-Chartered Legal Executives qualify after completing their CILEX training followed by a minimum of three years' qualifying employment.
+Chartered Legal Executives qualify after completing their CILEX training as well as a minimum of three years' qualifying employment, which is usually done during the course of qualification, as the course is often run as a 5-year apprenticeship.
 Chartered Legal Executives may do a wide range of legal work although, like solicitors, they generally specialise in one area.
-After completing their academic training, trainee Legal Executives often occupy paralegal roles to satisfy the three-year vocational stage of qualifying as Chartered Legal Executives.
+After completing their qualification, Legal Executives fill qualified lawyer roles within firms across a wide range of subject areas and can go on to fill higher up roles including as partners in firms and as judges within the judiciary.

-In September 2021, the Solicitors Regulation Authority introduced the Solicitor Qualifying Examination (SQE).
-If a potential solicitor does not qualify under the transitional agreements with the Legal Practice Course, he must follow the SQE admission requirements:
+In September 2021, the Solicitors Regulation Authority introduced the Solicitors Qualifying Examination (SQE).
+Potential solicitors who do not qualify under the transitional agreements with the Legal Practice Course must follow the SQE admission requirements: